-If your Form I-90, Application for Replace Permanent Resident Card, has been properly filed, USCIS will initially respond by sending you a receipt letter that confirms receipt of your application.
+If your Form I-90, Application to Replace Permanent Resident Card, has been properly filed, USCIS will initially respond by mailing you a letter that confirms receipt of your application.
 The receipt letter is formally known as Form I-797C, Notice of Action (see example below) and arrives approximately 1-3 weeks after filing.
 If your Form I-90 has not been properly filed, USCIS may send a Notice of Action to reject the application or may send a Request for Evidence that requests additional items.
 Either will significantly delay your request.
 So it’s important to prepare the I-90 correctly and submit all required documents according to the filing instructions.

-Next, you will receive an appointment notice that will include your biometrics appointment date, time and location.
+Next, you will receive an appointment notice that assigns your biometrics appointment date, time and location.
 (The location will generally be the USCIS Application Support Center nearest you.)
 USCIS requires applicants to be fingerprinted for the purpose of conducting a security clearance and criminal background check.
 Don’t be alarmed — All applicants must have background checks.

-The biometrics appointment, also known as a biometrics screening, is generally a short appointment (15-30 minutes) so that USCIS can collect your fingerprints, photograph and signature.
+The biometrics appointment, also known as a biometrics screening, is generally a short appointment (approximately 30 minutes) so that USCIS can collect your fingerprints, photograph and signature.
 Your appointment notice will tell you what you need to take to the appointment.
 Expect to take some form of photo identification to enter the building.
 If you do not have your green card, USCIS can accept other ID documents such as:

 Tip: If you think you might have a criminal record, contact an immigration lawyer before going to a biometrics appointment.
 Some crimes will make you ineligible for immigration benefits.
 A lawyer can request a background check before USCIS does and deal with it as necessary.

 After completing the biometrics appointment, USCIS will process your application to replace/renew your green card.
 If your application is approved, your green card will be mailed to you.
 (Green cards are not mailed to non-U.S. addresses.
 If you are a permanent resident in commuter status, USCIS will deliver the new green card to the port of entry that you named in your application.)
-If your application is denied, USCIS will mail you a notice explaining the reasons for the denial.
+If your application is denied, USCIS will mail you a notice explaining the reasons for the green card renewal denial.

-After filing Form I-90, Application to Replace Permanent Resident Card, the entire process can take anywhere from 4-5 months.
+After filing Form I-90, Application to Replace Permanent Resident Card, the I-90 processing time can take 8-10 months for many applications.
 This is an approximation.
-It may be shorter for some and longer for others.
+I-90 processing times may be shorter for some and longer for others.
 In some cases, USCIS will make a request for additional information or schedule an interview.
 Don’t forget — you can check your case status online with your receipt number.
 The USCIS website also lists normal processing times.
-If you believe that your case is outside the normal processing times, you can make a Case Inquiry.
+If you believe that your case is outside the normal processing times, you can make a case inquiry.